DefinitionThis section has been translated automatically.

 - Otitis externa (also caused by Pseudomonas aeruginosa).

-- Yeast infections (gastrointestinal candidosis as a reservoir; also dental prostheses; cave: plastic indwelling catheters - here also non-C-albicans pathogens such as C. glabrata and C. tropicalis):
+- Yeast infections (gastrointestinal candidiasis as reservoir; also the dentures; cave: plastic indwelling catheters - here also non-C-albicans pathogens such as C. glabrata and C. tropicalis):

 - Other infections:

-Skin diseases with frequent association to diabetes mellitus:
+Skin diseases with hyper association to diabetes mellitus:

 - Granulomatous changes: